Small Business Planning Advice

 Thinking of starting a new small business in Wollongong?
 We've put together a general guide below to help you work out what approvals you'll need, and how to get them.

-Your first step should be to clearly define what your business will be.
+Your first step should be to clarify exactly what your business will involve.
 Having clear and specific details will help you understand the likely impacts and planning approvals needed.
 This should include things like:

 - Hours of operation